thunderbird/webext-docs/messages.rst

 .. api-section-annotation-hack::

 Returns a specified message, including all headers and MIME parts.
+Throws if the message could not be read, for example due to network issues.

 .. api-header::
    :label: Parameters